OSVTAC/osv-results-reporter/doc/orr.md

-[More TODO] The file `config-orr.yml` in the current directory is read with information on how ORR is tailored to the particular installation, information about the locality and Election Administration to be added to election data, information about election dates and definitions, and customization of the output files to be generated with the data sources and templates to be used.
+[More TODO] The file `config-orr.yml` in the current directory is read with information on how ORR is tailored to the particular installation and customization of the output files to be generated with the data sources and templates to be used.

 The `config-orr.yml` can be edited by hand as needed using the configuration file documentation.
-In the future, some GUI or commands may be added to edit config files and setup new elections with election-specific configurations.
+In the future, some GUI or commands may be added to edit config files.

 The `-c` command line option can be used to specify a different configuration file to load.
 Each configuration file can include